Saren-Arterius/wtako-network-monitor/README.md

 A high-frequency network monitoring extension for the `wtako-monitor` project, providing deep insights into network health, performance, and security.

-This service runs independently and exposes a detailed metrics API, designed to be consumed by the `wtako-monitor` dashboard.
-It uses Node.js, TypeScript, Redis, and BullMQ to perform continuous, asynchronous network analysis without blocking.
+This service runs independently and exposes a detailed metrics API designed to be consumed by the `wtako-monitor` dashboard.
+It uses Node.js, TypeScript, Redis, and BullMQ to perform continuous, asynchronous network analysis.

 ## Features

 -   **High-Frequency Ping Monitoring**: Tracks latency and packet loss every 5 seconds to assess real-time network stability.
-- **Historical Performance Analysis**: Calculates and provides moving averages for latency and packet loss over 1 minute, 5 minutes, 1 hour, and 24 hours.
+-   **Historical Performance Analysis**: Calculates and provides moving averages for latency and packet loss over 1-minute, 5-minute, 1-hour, and 24-hour windows.
 -   **Outage Detection**: Automatically identifies network outages, logging their start and end times.
-- **Minute-by-Minute Timeline**: Generates a 60-minute historical graph of network health, perfect for visualizing recent stability on the `wtako-monitor` frontend.
+-   **Minute-by-Minute Timeline**: Generates a 60-minute historical timeline of network health, perfect for visualizing recent stability on the `wtako-monitor` frontend.
 -   **Port Scanning**: Periodically uses `nmap` to scan for open ports on both a public domain and a private Tailscale IP.
 -   **Public IP Tracking**: Monitors and logs changes to your public IP address.
-- **Resilient Architecture**: Utilizes a producer/worker pattern with Redis Streams and BullMQ to ensure data collection and processing are decoupled and robust.
+-   **Resilient Architecture**: Utilizes a producer/worker pattern with Redis Streams and BullMQ to ensure data collection and processing are decoupled and fault-tolerant.
 -   **Simple Integration**: Exposes a single `GET /metrics` JSON endpoint for easy consumption by `wtako-monitor`.

 ## Architecture

-The system is composed of a few key components orchestrated by Docker Compose:
+The system is composed of key components orchestrated by Docker Compose:

-1.  **Redis**: Acts as the data backbone, storing historical data in streams and managing the job queue.
+1.  **Redis**: Serves as the data backbone, storing historical data in streams and managing the BullMQ job queue.
-2.  **Producer (`index.ts`)**: A lightweight process responsible for running checks at set intervals (ping, DNS, port scan).
+2.  **Producer (`index.ts`)**: A lightweight process that runs checks at set intervals (ping, DNS, port scan).
 It writes raw data into Redis Streams and adds a `generateMetrics` job to a BullMQ queue.
 3.  **Worker (`worker.ts`)**: A BullMQ consumer that processes `generateMetrics` jobs.
-It reads the raw data from Redis, performs all heavy calculations (historical averages, outage detection), and caches the complete JSON report in a Redis key.
+It reads raw data from Redis, performs all calculations (e.g., historical averages, outage detection), and caches the complete JSON report in a Redis key.
 4.  **HTTP Server (`index.ts`)**: A simple, non-blocking server that serves the pre-calculated JSON report from the Redis cache via the `/metrics` endpoint.
-This ensures that API requests are always fast and don't trigger new scans.
+This ensures API requests are always fast and do not trigger new scans.

 ## Prerequisites

 -   Docker and Docker Compose
 -   A running instance of [wtako-monitor](https://github.com/your-username/wtako-monitor) to consume and display the metrics.

-- The `app` Docker image requires `nmap` to be installed.
+Note: The included `Dockerfile` for the `app` service handles the installation of `nmap`.
 ## Installation and Configuration

 1. Clone the repository.

 2.  **Configure Environment Variables** in `docker-compose.yml`:
-    -   `DOMAIN_NAME`: Your public domain name (e.g., `your.domain.tld`) that will be used for public IP resolution and port scanning.
+    -   `DOMAIN_NAME`: Your public domain name (e.g., `your.domain.tld`) for public IP resolution and port scanning.
     -   `TAILSCALE_IP`: A private IP address (e.g., a Tailscale IP) for internal port scanning.

 3.  **Build and Start the Service**: